 I began to seek beauty like a person possessed, starting around age 11.
 I read fashion magazines and bought makeup.
 I put the makeup on.
 I looked ridiculous, but I kept practicing.
 I bought clothes, and did it all wrong and got laughed at and made fun of, but I kept trying.
 I had a feeling that if I could just find the combination to this particular padlock, I would be liked by the right people, I would have the right sort of life, and I wouldn’t have to feel like an alien or an outcast anymore.

 Once I hit puberty around 12, I basically looked like a grown-up and stayed that way.
 People thought I was an adult when I was still in gradeschool.
 Objectively, my looks did not actually change very much between the ages of 12 and 16.

-So imagine my surprise when, one morning when I was 16, I got the combination right — the fucking padlock opened.
+So imagine my surprise when, one morning when I was 16, I got the combination right — the stupid padlock opened.